-7.3 Installation of RADIAFLEX® cables with a jacket with bulge direction of coverage (away from the wall).
+7.3 Installation of RADIAFLEX® cables with bulge

 To achieve the best performance of a RADIAFLEX[®] cable, it is recommended to install it in a defined position with the slot groups pointing away from the wall/ceiling, towards the area to be covered.
 This becomes more important, the higher the frequency is.